-Office equipment Computer equipment Machinery and equipment Leasehold improvements 20% declining balance 30% declining balance 20% declining balance straight-line over the term of the lease
+Office equipment Computer equipment Machinery and equipment Leasehold improvements 20% declining balance 30% declining balance 20% declining balance and straight line over 2 years straight-line over the term of the lease

 Construction-in-progress assets are not depreciated until such time that they are available for use.
 Depreciation ceases at the earlier of the date the asset is classified as held-for-sale and the date the asset is derecognized.